History of tobacco minimum purchase age by U.S. jurisdiction

-Minimum age to purchase tobacco in North America as of December 2019:
+Minimum age to purchase tobacco in North America as of :

 The minimum purchasing age for tobacco in the United States before December 20, 2019 varied by state and territory.
-Since December 20, 2019, the smoking age in all states and territories is 21 under federal law which was passed by Congress and signed by President Donald Trump.
-The de facto minimum age remains 18 in some states, e.g. the federal law is not enforced in North Carolina, and in Alaska, the minimum age is 19; in 2022, the governor vetoed a senate law to raise it to 21 since the law also raised taxes.
+Since December 20, 2019, the de jure purchase age in all states and territories is 21 under federal law which was passed by Congress and signed by President Donald Trump.
+The de facto minimum age remains 18 in six states: Alaska, Missouri, Montana, North Carolina, South Carolina, and Wisconsin.

 History

-States that have passed their own Tobacco 21 laws either before or since the passage of the federal Tobacco 21 law (2025):
+States that have passed their own Tobacco 21 laws either before or since the passage of the federal Tobacco 21 law:

 Minimum age to purchase tobacco in the United States prior to the passage of the federal Tobacco 21 law:

 Minimum age to purchase tobacco in the United States as of 1989:

 In the United States, laws regarding the minimum age to purchase and consume tobacco products have been made by states, territories, the District of Columbia and the federal government.
 Before 1992, states had the sole power to enforce their own minimum ages.
 These laws first appeared in the late 19th century, with New Jersey becoming the first state to set a minimum purchase age of 16 in 1883.
 By 1920, around half of states had their minimum purchase age of 21 and some simply prohibited "minors" (ages 14–24) from purchasing.
 During the 1920s, due to tobacco industry lobbying, the minimum ages were lowered across the U.S. and ranged from 16 to 19.
 By 1939, all states had age restrictions for tobacco.
 However, these laws kept changing throughout the 1950s, with Maryland repealing its age restrictions.
 The American Cancer Society recommended the minimum age of 18 in 1963, the American Medical Association recommended 21 in 1985, and the United States Department of Health and Human Services Office of the Inspector General recommended 19 or 21.

-State tobacco laws partly changed in 1992 under the George H.W.
-Bush administration when Congress enacted the Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act, whose Synar Amendment forced states to create their own laws to have a minimum age of 18 to purchase tobacco or else lose funding from the Substance Abuse and Mental Health Services Administration.
+State tobacco laws partly changed in 1992 under the George H. W. Bush administration when Congress enacted the Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act, whose Synar Amendment forced states to create their own laws to have a minimum age of 18 to purchase tobacco or else lose funding from the Substance Abuse and Mental Health Services Administration.
 The amendment was passed in response to the teenage smoking rates.
 All states raised their ages to either 18 or 19 by 1993.
-In 1997, the Food and Drug Administration enacted regulations making the federal minimum age 18, though later the U.S. Supreme Court later terminated the FDA's jurisdiction over tobacco, ending its enforcement practices and leaving it up to states.
+In 1997, the Food and Drug Administration enacted regulations making the federal minimum age 18, though later the U.S. Supreme Court terminated the FDA's jurisdiction over tobacco, ending its enforcement practices and leaving it up to states.